Irrational-Encoding-Wizardry/guide.encode.moe/README.md

 # Fansubbing Guide

-*This project is not finished by any means.
-Please help by improving the articles and filling in the TODO entries on various pages.*

 This project aims to become a public guide for aspiring as well as veteran fansubbers that everyone can contribute to.